nasa/AI4LS/crispv1.1/README.md

 ## Installation

-Ensure you have a working version of 3.7 (Not currently compatible with 3.8+).
+Ensure you have a working version of Python 3.7.
+CRISP v1.1 is not currently compatible with 3.8+).
 We recommend using Python from the [Anaconda Python distribution](https://www.continuum.io/downloads) for a quicker and more reliable experience.
 However, if you have Python already installed that will probably work fine too.

 ```sh
 git clone https://github.com/nasa/AI4LS